nataliaxmoreno/project-1-Group3/README.md

 Objective/Hypothesis:

-The goal of this project is to explore the increase in Greenhouse Gas Emissions and the possible correlation in honey production and bee hives in the US
+The goal of this project is to explore the increase in Greenhouse Gas Emissions and the effect it has on honey production over the years (1998-2019) in the United States.

 Key questions to be answered: